HSF/hsf.github.io/_gsocblogs/2022/blog_MADAnalysis5-Multiweight-integration_KyleFan.md

 </p>

-## User guide for multiweight integration - Final evaluation blog post
+## User guide for multiweight integration - Final evaluation blog post September 8th, 2022.

 <p>

 Draft pull request can be found here [multiweight_integration](https://github.com/MadAnalysis/madanalysis5/pull/125).
 Current version does not yet have interface/install scripts for SQLite3, it will be included in the final Pull Request.
-MacOS users will have it installed by default and do not need to be concerened, Linux users will need to install SQlite3 to use the current version.
+MacOS users will have it installed by default and do not need to be concerened with it's installation, Linux users will need to install SQlite3 to use the current version.

 </p>